 - 4 spring onions – finely sliced

 - Start by making the scrambled tofu – crumble the tofu into a bowl, then add the kala namak, nutritional yeast and turmeric powder.
 Stir well until combined.
-It should look like small scrambled egg-like pieces (like in the pictures above), then set aside.280 g firm tofu, ¼ tsp turmeric powder, ¼ tsp kala namak, 1 tbsp nutritional yeast
+It should look like small scrambled egg-like pieces (like in the pictures above), then set aside.280 g firm tofu, ¼ teaspoon turmeric powder, ¼ teaspoon kala namak, 1 tablespoon nutritional yeast

 - In a wok, heat a splash of oil over medium-high heat.
 Add the onion and fry for a couple of minutes until the onion has softened.1 onion